fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - 5 minutes TTL for cache
   - Up to 10 nodes in the cluster
   - Multi AZ
+  - For eventual consistent read, it tries to get item from cache
+  - For strong consistent read, it passes the request to DynamoDB and avoid caching
+  - Item Cache
+    - stored GetItem and BatchGetItem operations
+  - Query Cache
+    - stored for Query and Scan operations
 - DB Streams
   - Changelog ends up in a stream
   - Stream can be read by AWS Lambda to: